Invisible Keto

 6. Drain vegetables thoroughly and spread onto a parchment-lined sheet pan.

-7. Roast at 425°F until surface moisture evaporates and edges show slight color, 10–20 minutes.
+7. Roast at 375°F until surface moisture evaporates and edges show slight color, 30-40 minutes.
 Don't skimp on this, moisture is a killer!

 Puréeing the Cauliflower

-2. Transfer riced mixture to a saucepan over low heat and add butter and roasted garlic cloves.
+1. Transfer cauliflower to a saucepan over low heat, add butter and roasted garlic cloves.

 1. Add cream cheese incrementally, blending and tasting between additions.